callistachang/RPi-Stuff/README.md

 ## PiVPN

+Holy shit.
+After a bunch of CRAP, PLEASE, port forward the UDP port and not the TCP port!
+I'm mad.

 ## SCP

 Secure File Copy is used to copy files back and forth between my RPi and desktop.
 The format for SCP is `scp <from> <to>`, which I executed via the WSL command line.